-The Bachelor of Counselling is a two-year full time degree (based on a trimester system) or part time equivalent award.
+The Bachelor of Counselling is a three-year full time degree (based on a trimester system) or part time equivalent award.
 This is a comprehensive course where students will learn to explore and integrate biblical and psychological principles, and arrive at a position of readiness and experience that will help clients work through problem issues with a realistic worldview and an increased ability to think, feel and respond in an effective way..

 Students develop an understanding of the complex social and cultural issues that challenge every age group.
 By engaging in and developing counselling knowledge and skills, students will graduate equipped to be a counsellor in diverse contexts, with theoretical and practical skills that are undergirded by a strong Christian ethos

 Upon course completion, graduates are eligible to become registered counsellors with the Australian Counselling Association (ACA).
 This could lead to a career in professional or pastoral counselling.

 Our counselling courses equip caring students to become proficient and influential change makers in individual lives.

 Three Years full time study or part time equivalent

 Two Years full time study (fast track), Terms and Conditions Apply

 Study counselling, psychology and electives